ztutlewski/GFXMath/README.md

 ---

 The SISD code is all standard C++, and generally does not leverage the hardware or compiler for optimizations more than is absolutely necessary, keeping the code relatively fast without sacrificing too much readability.
-Given that the compiler will typically optimize standard C++ operations far better than most programmers ever could anyway, this doesn't affect the performance of the SISD code much.
+Given that the compiler will typically optimize the types of standard C++ operations used here far better than most programmers ever could anyway, this doesn't affect the performance of the SISD code much.

 ####SIMD